a2gs/calcDate/README.md

 # calcDate
-API to add/subtract seconds (or days) from a given date
+API to add/subtract seconds (or days) from a given date.

-under construction...
+(make sample)